Dr. K Offers 4 Training Themes for Communities, Families, Teachers, Schools & Informal Learning Spaces:

 Kalbfleisch, M.L.
 (February, 2022).
 Teaching to Every Kid’s Potential: Simple Neuroscience Lessons to Liberate Learners.
 Learning & The Brain: The Science of Teaching & Stanford Graduate School of Education, San Francisco, CA.

 Kalbfleisch, M.L.
-(February, 2020).
-A Discussion of Mental Illness & Creativity – Developmental Considerations, Part II.
+(March, 2025).
+Mental Illness and Creativity: An Update.
 National Alliance on Mental Illness (NAMI), Santa Fe Chapter, Santa Fe, NM.

 Kalbfleisch, M.L.
 (April, 2016).
 From Concept to Characterization – Assessing Adaptive and Maladaptive Learning Processes in High Capacity Learners.
 Invited European-American Summit on the Psychology of Talent Development, American Psychological Association, Washington, D.C.